sdemyanov/tensorflow-worklab/README.md

 - **Network** - specifies the new model for training, name mapping to the pretrained model, loss function, learning rate coefficients.

-- **Trainer** - contains the main training loop, and specifies the parameters for training (batch size, learning rates, number of steps, etc).
+- **Trainer** - contains the main training loop, and stores the results of training.

 - **Tester** - contains the testing loop, and specifies the statistics to observe.

 - **Session** - incorporates all initialization, running, saving and restoring operations.

-- **Writer** - contains functions to write summaries for Tensorboard
+- **Writer** - contains functions to write summaries for Tensorboard.

 The following scripts are created for launching:

-- **train_and_test** - sequentially runs training and testing operations in order to track the performance

-- **train** - runs only training for a specified number of iterations
+- **train** - runs only training for a specified number of iterations.

-- **test** - runs only testing for a specified number of iterations
+- **test** - runs only testing for a specified number of iterations.

 - **test_many** - runs testing every time a new model appears in the saving folder.
 Can be run in parallel with training, but doubles the consumed amount of memory.

+- **train_and_test** - sequentially runs training and testing operations using the predefined sequence of learning rates.

+- **train_with_patience** - sequentially runs training and testing operations, and drops the learning rate when the test loss stops decreasing.

 HOW TO RETRAIN A MODEL